 Manchester Craft & Design Centre is located in a Victorian former fish and poultry market building in Manchester’s Northern Quarter; at the heart of an innovative creative community.

-The premises is owned by Manchester City Council and has been in operation as a venue for craft since 1982, in part leading the vanguard of regeneration in the Northern Quarter to its place today as a creative, lifestyle quarter of the city.
-In fact the very phrase ‘The Northern Quarter’ was coined in this building at a meeting of local inventive minds!
+The premises is owned by Manchester City Council and has been in operation as a venue for craft since 1982, in part leading the vanguard of regeneration in the Northern Quarter to its place today as a independent, creative quarter of the city.
+In fact the very phrase ‘The Northern Quarter’ was coined in our building!

-During 2012 we celebrated our 30th anniversary and commissioned artist Lucy Harvey to gather memories and images that tell the story of the Centre in an online archive.
-You can see it here, and enjoy some of the stories told by local residents, early visitors, resident artists and market traders as well as some great photos of the site over the years.
+During 2012 we celebrated our 30 anniversary and commissioned artist Lucy Harvey to gather memories and images that tell our story in an online archive.
+You can take a look here, and enjoy some of the stories told by local residents, early visitors, resident artists and market traders, as well as some great photos of the site over the years.

-From fish market to craft and design powerhouse, we are proud of our role in safeguarding our historic building and reinvigorating it with creative enterprise.
-We support the growth of successful and sustainable creative businesses, and develop new talent through our various programmes and opportunities.
+From fish market to bustling craft and design hub, we are proud of our role in preserving our historic building and reinvigorating it with creativity.
+We support the growth of successful and sustainable creative businesses, and develop new talent through our programmes and opportunities to help early-career makers.
 Over the years the Centre has championed top class contemporary designer/makers; whether through its carefully selected studio artists, exhibitions programme, public workshops or business development sessions.

 We are talent spotters and storytellers.
 If you have an MCDC story to tell why not let us know!